-- 4.6.
+4.6.
 Spent fuel management activities will require financial and human resources and the necessary infrastructure at the site where the spent fuel storage facility is located.
-Senior management is required to make arrangements to provide adequate resources for spent fuel management activities, to satisfy the demands imposed by safety, health, environmental, security, quality, human and organizational factors, and societal and economic aspects of the full range of activities involved in the management of spent fuel and the potentially long duration of such activities [5]. - 4.7.
-Arrangements for the funding of future spent fuel management activities should be specified, and responsibilities, mechanisms and schedules for providing the funds should be established in due time.
+Senior management should be responsible for making arrangements to provide adequate resources for spent fuel management activities, to satisfy the demands imposed by the safety, health, environmental, security, quality and economic aspects of the full range of activities involved in the management of spent fuel and the potentially long duration of such activities.

+4.7.
+Arrangements for funding of future spent fuel management activities should be specified and responsibilities, mechanisms and schedules for providing the funds should be established in due time.
 The generator of the spent fuel should establish an appropriate funding mechanism.

-- 4.8.
-The management system for spent fuel management should include provisions to deal with funding related challenges, such as the following: - (a) For various reasons (e.g. bankruptcy, cessation of business), it might not be feasible to obtain the necessary funds from the spent fuel generator, especially if funds were not set aside at the time the benefits were received from the activity, or if ownership of the spent fuel has been transferred to another party. - (b) If funds are to come from public sources, their allocation will compete with other demands for public funding, and it may be difficult to gain access to adequate funds on a timely basis. - (c) It might be difficult to make realistic estimates of costs for spent fuel management activities that are still in the planning stage and for which no experience has been accumulated. - (d) It might be difficult to estimate anticipated costs for activities that will only begin in the long term, because they will depend strongly on assumptions made about future inflation rates, interest rates and technological developments. - (e) It might be difficult to determine appropriate risk and contingency factors to be built into estimates of future costs, owing to the uncertainties associated with future changes in societal demands, political imperatives, public opinion and the nature of unplanned events that may need resources for dealing with them. - (f) If several organizations are involved in spent fuel management activities, the necessary financial arrangements might be complex and might vary over the lifetime of the facility.
-It might be problematic to establish an adequate degree of confidence in all the arrangements so that the necessary continuity of funding throughout the entire series of activities is ensured. - 4.9.
-Accumulated experience, including lessons identified from incidents and events, should be reviewed periodically and should be used in revising training programmes and in reaching future decisions. - 4.10.
+4.8.
+Management systems for spent fuel management activities should include provision to deal with several funding challenges:

+- (a) For various reasons (e.g. bankruptcy, cessation of business), it may not be feasible to obtain the necessary funds from the spent fuel generator, especially if funds were not set aside at the time the benefits were received from the activity, or if ownership of the spent fuel has been transferred to other parties. - (b) If funds are to come from public sources, this will compete with other demands for public funding and it may be difficult to gain access to adequate funds on a timely basis. - (c) It may be difficult to make realistic estimates of costs for spent fuel management activities that are still in the planning stage and for which no experience has been accumulated. - (d) It may be difficult to estimate anticipated costs for activities that will only begin in the long term, because they will depend strongly on assumptions made about future inflation rates, interest rates and technological developments. - (e) It may be difficult to determine appropriate risk and contingency factors to be built into estimates of future costs, owing to the uncertainties associated with future changes in societal demands, political imperatives, public opinion and the nature of unplanned events that may require resources for dealing with them.

+(f) If several organizations are involved in spent fuel management activities, the necessary financial arrangements may be complex and may vary over the lifetime of the facility.
+It may be problematic to establish an adequate degree of confidence in all the arrangements so that the necessary continuity of funding throughout the entire series of activities is ensured.

+4.9.
+Accumulated experience, including lessons learned from incidents and events, should be reviewed periodically and should be used in revising training programmes and in future decision making.

+4.10.
 In the design of facilities for long term spent fuel management, consideration should be given to the incorporation of measures that will facilitate operation, maintenance of equipment and eventual decommissioning of the facility.
 For long term spent fuel management activities, future infrastructural requirements should be specified and plans should be made to ensure that these will be met.
-In such planning, consideration should be given to the continuing need for support services, spare parts for equipment that might eventually cease to be manufactured, and equipment upgrades to meet new regulations and operational improvements, and to the evolution and inevitable obsolescence of software.
+In such planning, consideration should be given to the continuing need for support services, spare parts for equipment that may eventually no longer be manufactured and equipment upgrades to meet new regulations and operational improvements, and to the evolution and inevitable obsolescence of software.
 Consideration should also be given to the need to develop monitoring programmes and inspection techniques for use during extended periods of storage.